roughk/CSCI-49XX/Labs/lab4/lab4.md

 So I agree with the claim that it was a failure to not utilzise the open systems model.

-5.Can you justify why such a license is chosen based on the history, goals and philosophy of the project?
+5. Can you justify why such a license is chosen based on the history, goals and philosophy of the project?
 ---
 If you are a for profit company that seeks to maintain their internal autonomy as well as preserve the assets for company personal projects, it makes sense to utilize a closed source license.
 SailfishOS